Pre-Engineering Program

 Dr. William Bray, Department Head - Mathematics Department

-Dr. Dave Cornelison, Department Head - Physics, Astronomy, and Materials Science Department
+Dr. Robert Mayanovic, Department Head - Physics, Astronomy and Materials Science Department

-Dr. Ken Vollmar, Department Head - Computer Science
+Dr. Ajay Katangur, Department Head - Computer Science

 Please consult the Missouri State Catalog for specific course information.